jeffvance/glusterfs-cluster-install/README.txt

 == Overview ==

-  The install.sh script (and the companion data/prep_node.sh script) sets up GlusterFS on Fedora for Hadoop workloads.
+  The install.sh script (and the companion prep_node.sh script) sets up GlusterFS on Fedora for Hadoop workloads.
 The storage (brick) partition (usually /dev/sdb) can be configured as RAID 6 or as JBODs.